dev-Parkian/hello-world/README.md

 Hi Humans!

-I want to know how use github.
+I want to know how to use github.